ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 ### Deploy the application

 1. Gain access to your cluster as described under the **Access** section of your cluster.

+   For more information on gaining access to your cluster and to configure the CLI to run kubectl commands, check the [CLI configure](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) section
+   {:tip}
-1. Define an environment variable named `MYCLUSTER` with your cluster name:
+2. Define an environment variable named `MYCLUSTER` with your cluster name:
    ```sh
    MYCLUSTER=mycluster
    ```
-1. Retrieve the cluster ingress subdomain:
+3. Retrieve the cluster ingress subdomain:
    ```sh
    ibmcloud ks cluster get $MYCLUSTER
    ```
    {:pre}
-1. Define a variable pointing to the subdomain:
+4. Define a variable pointing to the subdomain:
    ```sh
    MYINGRESSSUBDOMAIN=<Ingress Subdomain value>
    ```
    {: pre}
-7. Edit app-log-analysis.yaml changing the strings in MYx, then Deploy the app:
+5. Edit app-log-analysis.yaml changing the strings in MYx, then Deploy the app:
    ```sh
    kubectl apply -f app-log-analysis.yaml
    ```
    {: pre}
-8. You can now access the application at `http://$MYINGRESSSUBDOMAIN/`.
+6. You can now access the application at `http://$MYINGRESSSUBDOMAIN/`.

 ### Configure the cluster to send logs to your LogDNA instance